 - We have 3 neighboring schools all with the same start time: La Mesa Dale, Helix, and LMAAC.
-Please plan accordingly for busy streets and be patient to ensure safety for all students, staff, and families. - Please do not block entry and exit lanes from the school parking areas. - Please do not park in the curb area directly in front of the school.
+Please plan accordingly for busy streets and be patient to ensure safety for all students, staff, and families. - Please do not park in the disabled parking spaces unless you have a disabled placard. - Please do not block entry and exit lanes from the school parking areas. - Please do not park in the curb area directly in front of the school.
 These are for buses only. - Please do not park in the apartment complex parking lots nor neighbor's driveways. - Park on surface streets.
 No drop off or pick up behind the school or on the fire road.
 Parking behind the school is for staff only.